 Do pro-life Democrats exist?
-New Mexico Democratic congressman and chairman of the Democratic Congressional Campaign Committee (DCCC) Ben Ray Luján announced on Monday that in an effort to win back the House of Representative the DCCC is willing to fund pro-life candidate in the upcoming 2018 election.
+New Mexico Democratic congressman and chairman of the Democratic Congressional Campaign Committee (DCCC) Ben Ray Luján announced on Monday that in an effort to win back the House of Representative the DCCC is willing to fund a pro-life candidate in the upcoming 2018 election.

-This move by the DCCC is in stark contrast from DNC chairman Tom Perez’s statement that being pro-life is non-negotiable.
+This move by the DCCC is in stark contrast to DNC chairman Tom Perez’s statement that being pro-life is non-negotiable.
 Perez wants the DNC to be the party of unrestricted and unlimited abortion rights.

 Now the real question is, does the DCCC want pro-life Democrats and do they exist?
 The answer is no and no. Pro-life Democrats don’t exist and here is the reason why.
 What the DCCC is advocating is the willingness to support pro-choice Democrats with more restrictions on abortion.
 First, we need to understand what pro-life means.

 So the reality is most Democrats, and even most Republicans are pro-choice.
 The fight isn’t over pro-life verse pro-choice, it’s a fight over the restrictions we are willing to accept.
 How do I know this?
-The historical data from Gallupshows that consistently people believe abortion should be legal under any circumstance stands at 29% of the time.
+The historical data from Gallup shows that consistently people believe abortion should be legal under any circumstance stands at 29% of the time.
 Legal under most 13%.
 Legal only in a few 36% and finally 18% illegal in all cases.
-Gallup also states that when rape or incest caused the pregnancy, abortion should be legal stands at 75% to 22% of the time.
+Gallup also states that when rape or incest caused the pregnancy, abortion should be legal, stands at 75% to 22% of the time.
 In the same poll, 46% considered themselves pro-life.

 You see the problem.
 How can 46% of respondents think they are pro-life but only 22% believe it is wrong to abort a baby if caused by rape or incest.